This tour is no longer available, please see similar tours below or send an enquiry

 Our next destination is the much-celebrated wine region of South Africa.
 The industry here, which dates to the 17th century and was heavily influenced by French Huguenots, produces some of the best wines in the world.
 We have free time to explore the oak-lined streets of Stellenbosch on foot and eat at one of the many restaurants in town.In the afternoon, we enjoy a cellar tour with a sommelier at one of the nearby vineyards.
 Of course, we also taste a selection of their wines before continuing our journey to Cape Town, the Mother City.

-Day 10 - 11 : Two Days Exploring Cape Town, Table Mountain, The Cape Peninsula And Simon's Town Penguins
+Day 10 - 11 : Two days exploring Cape Town, Table Mountain, the Cape Peninsula and Simon's Town penguins

 Location: Cape Town